apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 </connector>
 {pygmentize}

-If your using the `any` protocol then actual protocol being used will be detected by examining the client's initial request.
+If you're using the `any` protocol then actual protocol being used will be detected by examining the client's initial request.
 You can use the `detect` element within a `connector` element to configure the protocol detection settings.
 The `detect` element supports the following